Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal Beltrami theorem and the Einstein-Weyl condition

-As a result, by the correspondence space theory of projective structures, e.g. see \cite[Section 4.4.3]{CS-Parabolic}, $\cT$ is endowed with a so-called \emph{path geometry} where the paths are the integral curves of $\ell$ and project to the geodesics of $\nabla^{[g]}.$ If $[g]$ is Lorentzian then by \eqref{eq:conformal-metric} the integral curves of $\ell$ are the unique lift of time-like geodesics of $\nabla^{[g]}$ to $\cT.$ \end{proof} Now we have the following CR characterization of the Einstein-Weyl condition. \begin{proposition} A conformal connection $\nabla^{[g]}$ is Einstein-Weyl if and only if, in terms of the coframing \eqref{eq:pull-back-CR-submanifold-cT}, the complex Pfaffian system $\{\zeta^1,\zeta^2\}$ is integrable on $\cT$.
-Subsequently, the CR complex structure on the contact distribution $\scC\subset T\cT$ descends to the 4-dimensional space of (time-like) geodesics of $\nabla^{[g]},$ also referred to as its minitwistor space. \end{proposition} \begin{proof} By Lemma \ref{lem:path-geometry}, the space of (time-like) geodesics of $\nabla^{[g]},$ denoted by $\cS,$ coincides with the space of integral fields of $\what\mu_*\langle\partial_{\omega^0}\rangle\subset \cT.$ Thus, the set of 1-forms $(s^*\omega^1,s^*\omega^2,s^*\theta^1,s^*\theta^2)$, for any section $s\colon\cS\to \cC_0,$ give an adapted coframe on $\cS.$ It is clear that if the complex Pfaffian system $\{\zeta^1,\zeta^2\}$ is integrable then the induced complex structure on $\cS$ with holomorphic distribution $\Ker\{\zeta^1,\zeta^2\}\subset \CC\otimes T\cS$ is the descent of the CR holomorphic distribution given in the proof of Proposition \ref{prop:algebr-type-CR-twist} as $\Ker\{\omega^0,\zeta^1,\zeta^2\}.$
+which defines the multi-contact structure on $\PP TM$ mentioned in our discussion in \ref{sec:proj-struct-dimens} on the relation between geodesics of a projective structure and the integral curves of its geodesic spray, $\ell.$ In the correspondence space theory of projective structures, e.g. see \cite[Section 4.4.3]{CS-Parabolic}, $\cT$ is said to have a so-called \emph{path geometry} where the paths are the integral curves of $\ell$ and project to the geodesics of $\nabla^{[g]}.$ If $[g]$ is Lorentzian then, by \eqref{eq:conformal-metric}, the integral curves of $\ell$ are the unique lift of time-like geodesics of $\nabla^{[g]}$ to $\cT.$ \end{proof} Now we have the following CR characterization of the Einstein-Weyl condition. \begin{proposition} A conformal connection, $\nabla^{[g]},$ is Einstein-Weyl if and only if, in terms of the coframing \eqref{eq:pull-back-CR-submanifold-cT}, the complex Pfaffian system $\{\zeta^1,\zeta^2\}$ is integrable on $\cT$.
+Subsequently, the CR complex structure on the contact distribution $\scC\subset T\cT$ descends to the 4-dimensional space of (time-like) geodesics of $\nabla^{[g]},$ also referred to as its minitwistor space. \end{proposition} \begin{proof} By Lemma \ref{lem:path-geometry}, the space of (time-like) geodesics of $\nabla^{[g]},$ denoted by $\cS,$ coincides with the space of integral fields of $\what\mu_*\langle\partial_{\omega^0}\rangle\subset \cT.$ Thus, the set of 1-forms $(s^*\omega^1,s^*\omega^2,s^*\theta^1,s^*\theta^2)$, for any section $s\colon\cS\to \cC_0,$ gives an adapted coframe on $\cS.$ It is clear that if the complex Pfaffian system $\{\zeta^1,\zeta^2\}$ is integrable then the induced complex structure on $\cS$ with holomorphic distribution $\Ker\{\zeta^1,\zeta^2\}\subset \CC\otimes T\cS$ is the descent of the CR holomorphic distribution given in the proof of Proposition \ref{prop:algebr-type-CR-twist} as $\Ker\{\omega^0,\zeta^1,\zeta^2\}.$

 It remains to prove the first part of the proposition.
 By our discussion in \ref{sec:proj-class-weyl}, given a Weyl structure $s\colon\cC_0\to\cC$, it follows from the structure equations \eqref{eq:Cartan-curvature-conformal-conn} that the 1-forms $\zeta^1$ and $\zeta^2$ satisfy